gamrani/market_monitoring_SWING/README.md

 # market_monitoring_SWING
-Realised by three students of national school of applied sciences of morocco (kenitra)
+Realised by four students of national school of applied sciences of morocco (kenitra)